Title I, Chapter IV, Article 15:

 “Water constitutes an inalienable, imprescriptible strategic national patrimony for the use of the public that is not subject to seizure and is essential for life.
 Human consumption of water takes priority over any other use.
 The State shall promote the planning and implementation of effective policies for the protection of the water resources of the Nation.”

-Title II, Chapter I, Section II, Article 61:
+Title II, Chapter I, Section IV, Article 61:

 Title II, Chapter I, Section IV, Article 67: